inform-us/requirements_specifications/rules/pain.md

 - Numerator = count measurement intervals that are ≤ 4:00 hours
 - Denominator = count all measurement intervals in the GREEN category in that week
 - Generate percentage of measurement intervals that are 4:00 hours or less
 - Plot on weekly chart

+## Chart 2b AMBER/RED [Interval chart] moderate severe pain
+**Measurement interval – weekly chart**
+- Week defined a Monday 00:00 – Sunday 23:59
+- Look at AMBER/RED measurement category in a week
+- Numerator = count measurement intervals that are ≤ 1:00 hour
+- Denominator = count all measurement intervals in the AMBER/RED category in that week
+- Generate percentage of measurement intervals that are 1:00 hour or less
+- Plot on weekly chart